 Would you believe me if I told you that under this rusty, abandoned metal cap there lies the deepest hole ever dug by mankind?
-That beneath this metal seal which measures only 9 inches in diameter there are 12,262 metres (40,230 ft) of nothingness?
-You might have your doubts – but you’d be wrong.
+That beneath this metal seal, which measures only 9 inches in diameter, there are 12,262 meters (40,230 ft) of nothingness?
+You might have your doubts — but hear me out.
 A journey to the center of the

 Nature has a way of defending itself and even things which we fail to understand play their part.
 For example, the reef helps protect the shore from devastating waves and tsunamis – and the recent tragic events were in a way just a reflection of what we are doing to the planet.
 Massive man made constructions were no way near